 Have A Budget

 Although it’s hard to believe, some food trucks actually work without a budget.
 They think that the fact that they know how much money being spent is enough, and you don’t need to waste time with a detailed accounting budget.
-That’s one of the biggest mistakes you can make.
+That’s one of the biggest bookkeeping mistakes you can make.
 Just because your mobile food business is working as is doesn’t mean it’s working as optimally as possible.
 Start with the last two months of expenses to give you a baseline, and then create a budget for the following month.
 You’ll be able to adjust it as you go along, but even if it’s not quite right it will help you far more than simply keeping an eye on expenses.

-Finally, many food truck owners are very disorganized with their record keeping.
+The final in this list of bookkeeping mistakes is that many food truck owners are very disorganized with their record keeping.
 This will certainly come back to bite you when tax time rolls around.
 It may be that you’re not categorizing the company’s expenses, or not noting down enough detail to satisfy a potential closer look by the IRS.
 Just remember that the situation is never too far gone.
 Create a chart of all accounts and go back to the beginning of the current year to categorize.
 You can’t change the past, but moving forward with strict organization will help you save money for the future of your food truck empire and avoid costly legal troubles.